marcellodesales/vionix/problem-matchers/README.md

 Here's an example of the docker-image-test-workflow that builds the test cases and lints the project with the Docker linter `hadolint`.

+## github-problem-matcher-name

+The name of the problem matcher for a given programming language or framework.

+# 🛠️ Example

+Using the `docker` linter.

 ```yaml
 name: docker-image-test-workflow